Farama-Foundation/momaland/README.md

 <!-- start elevator-pitch -->

-TODO is an open source Python library for developing and comparing multi-objective multi-agent reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
+MOMAland is an open source Python library for developing and comparing multi-objective multi-agent reinforcement learning algorithms by providing a standard API to communicate between learning algorithms and environments, as well as a standard set of environments compliant with that API.
 Essentially, the environments follow the standard [PettingZoo APIs](https://github.com/Farama-Foundation/PettingZoo), but return vectorized rewards as numpy arrays instead of scalar values.

 The documentation website is at TODO, and we have a public discord server (which we also use to coordinate development work) that you can join here: https://discord.gg/bnJ6kubTg6.